jschaf/pggen/README.md

 Why should you use `pggen` instead of the [myriad] of Go SQL bindings?

-- pggen generates code using the database as a source of truth so  you can unleash the full power of SQL.
+- pggen generates code using the database as a source of truth, so you can unleash the full power of SQL.

 - pggen is narrowly tailored to only generate code for queries you write in SQL.